IlyaChernov/grbl-Master/README.md

 Improvements are:
 * Right implementation of jogging.
 When you release the jogging button after long press, Grbl will stop movement softly.
-* Nice selectors for jogging speed and feed, with normal input fields, so you can use anything you want.
+* Nice non linear sliders for jogging speed and feed, with normal input fields, so you can use anything you want.
 Like 11.23mm on 521mm/min.

 ![image](https://raw.githubusercontent.com/IlyaChernov/grbl-Master/master/images/Jogging.png)